Implementing Network Security

 Stage 4: Cloud packet broker

-This will give you full visibility into the data set across VPC at scale, eliminating any blind spots while also improving the security posture by sending appropriate network traffic to the tools stack in the cloud, whether packets or metadata.
+This will give you complete visibility into the data set across VPC at scale, eliminating any blind spots and improving the security posture by sending appropriate network traffic to the tools stack in the cloud, whether packets or metadata.